 It’s a good idea to have the following handy wherever you are;

-- A local vets name, address and telephone number if travelling or out of town
+- A local vets name, address, and telephone number if traveling or out of town

 - A pen and paper (or ability to take notes)